Olive Oil and Cannabis-Infused CBD for Skin and Hair Care | DIY Cosmetics

 Olive Oil Benefits for Hair

 Olive oil is brilliant for taming dry, frizzy hair and keeping split ends at bay.
 It moisturises both scalp and strands, making hair easier to manage and less prone to breakage.
-CBD has anti-inflammatory properties that can calm irritated or flaky scalps, while Olive oil’s essential fatty acids promote healthy growth and shine.
+CBD reduces inflammation, soothing irritated or flaky scalps, while Olive oil’s fatty acids support healthy hair growth and shine.

 How to Make Cannabis-Infused Olive Oil